-118 metres above the Rhine, from Ehrenbreitstein Fortress, you have probably the most fantastic view of Koblenz and the confluence of the Rhine and Moselle.
-Ehrenbreitstein Fortress, the second largest preserved fortress in Europe, was built in its present form between 1817 and 1828.
+From the Ehrenbreitstein Fortress 118 meters above the Rhine, you have probably the most fantastic view of Koblenz and the confluence of the Rhine and Moselle rivers.
+The Ehrenbreitstein Fortress, the second largest preserved fortress in Europe, was built in its current form between 1817 and 1828.
 Its origins date back to the year 1000.

-During the Thirty Years' War, the castle changed hands frequently.
-In 1797, French troops laid siege to the fortress, but were only able to force a surrender by starvation in 1799.
-In 1801 they had the fortress blown up.
-In 1815, after the Congress of Vienna transferred the Rhenish territories of Electorate of Trier to the Kingdom of Prussia, King Frederick William III ordered the expansion of Koblenz into a fortified city, creating one of the largest fortifications in Europe.
+During the Thirty Years' War, the castle experienced a lively change of ownership. in 1797, French troops laid siege to the fortress, but were only able to force a surrender by starvation in 1799. in 1801 they had the fortress blown up.
+In 1815, after the Congress of Vienna transferred the Rhenish territories of Kurtrier to the Kingdom of Prussia, King Frederick William III ordered the expansion of Koblenz into a fortified city.
+One of the largest fortifications in Europe was built.